 Pete Buttigieg, the former mayor of South Bend, Indiana, is the son of an Indiana native and an immigrant from the Mediterranean island country of Malta.
 Both of Buttigieg’s parents were professors at the University of Notre Dame.

-Buttigieg now lives around the block from his mother’s home in a historic house he shares with husband Chasten Glezman Buttigieg and their two rescue dogs, Truman and Buddy.
+Buttigieg owns a historic house, located around the block from his mother’s home, that he shares with his husband Chasten Glezman Buttigieg and their two rescue dogs, Truman and Buddy.